-Extensions are editable directly from the extensions tab.
+Extensions are editable directly from the extensions view.
 Expand an extension and adjust the configuration.
 As changes are detected the Save/Publish button will turn orange to indicate unsaved changes exist.

-Extension run in the order they appear in the UI (within the same scope).
+Extension run in the order they appear in the user interface (within the same scope).
 To change the order, click and drag an extension up or down in the order to the desired location.

 An easy way create an extension is by copying an existing one that has similar functionality.

-To turn off an extension, but keep it in your account for later use, use the on/off switch.
+To turn off an extension and still keep it in your account for later use, use the on/off switch.
 This is usually a better option than permanently deleting the extension because you will not lose the effort of the initial configuration.

 If an extension is no longer needed, it can be deleted permanently from the configuration.

 Use the following steps to delete an extension:

 If you accidentally delete an extension and have not saved the profile, you can reload the browser to return to the original state of your extensions.

 The list of extensions can quickly grow to a large number, making viewing them all at once difficult to find what you need.
 You can use the Filter drop-down list to filter your view.

 The publish location settings control which environments the extension will be published to.
 If you uncheck a publish location, the extension will not be published to that location.
 For example, if you uncheck Prod for an extension, and then publish to Prod, that extension will be omitted from the files in the Prod environment.